coolleo007/coolleo/readme.txt

-readme.txt
 Git is a distributed version comtrol system.
-Git is free software.
+Git is free software distributed under the GPL.